fanduel-oss/refract/docs/introduction/thinking-in-refract.md

 When not thinking through effects, we would make the following statements:

-*   When a user type characters in the username field, network requests need to be performed to validate the chosen username, while the submitted button is disabled.
+*   When a user types characters in the username field, network requests need to be performed to validate the chosen username, while the submitted button is disabled.
 *   When a user clicks on the submit button, the username value should be posted to the API, while both the submitted button and username field are disabled.

 Thinking through effects requires you to isolate each action or event from their resulting effect: